 Appointment of Enduring Guardian: Easy to edit Word template

 Appoint someone to manage your medical and personal/lifestyle matters if you are unable to speak for yourself.
 Revocation of appointment of Enduring Guardian included.

 General and Particular Power of Attorney: Easy to edit Word template

 Appoint someone to manage your legal/financial affairs for a limited time.
-A 'particular' Power of Attorney is used when you want to give your Attorneys specific functions or impose limitations.
 Registration form included.

 What issues are covered?